awais545/mailchimp-api-gem-documentation/README.md

 I know there is a beautiful gem [Gibbon][1] available for Mailchimp, but sometime there come some conflicts and issues when you try to install Gibbon.
 For example i got many conflicts of Gibbon dependencies with other gems.
+I know there is [sample application][11] available for mailchimp-api but i believe instead of going through sample application it would be much better if there would be some documentation for mailchimp-api gem.

-So i try to integrate Mailchimp official gem, ([mailchimp-api][2]) and succeeded.
+So i try to integrate **Mailchimp official gem**, ([mailchimp-api][2]) and succeeded.
 Now when I try to find some documentation of it i got nothing.
-I know there is [sample application][11] available for mailchimp-api but i believe instead of going through sample application it would be much better if there would be some documentation for mailchimp-api gem.

-So i thought to make some documenation for it.
+So i thought it would be a good idea to have some documentation, that would be helpful for others.

-Make the following constants, in your enviornment file.
+Make the following constants, in your enviornment file or where ever you are mentioning the constants.

     MAILCHIMP-API-KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx-xxx"